 The CDC recommends a third dose of the COVID-19 vaccine for moderate to severe immunocompromised individuals who meet the eligibility criteria and have completed the two-shot series of Pfizer or Moderna.

-This third dose is not considered a booster -- it is an additional dosage needed to raise the level of immunity in immunocompromised systems to full capacity.
+This third dose for immunocompromised individuals is included in their primary series (not considered a booster) -- it is an additional dosage needed to raise the level of immunity in immunocompromised systems to full capacity.
 The third vaccine dose is recommended at least 28 days after the second dose.

 - Getting vaccinated helps strengthen your body’s ability to fight against the virus.
 It does not guarantee that you won’t get infected with COVID-19.

 - You can catch COVID in between doses and even after being fully vaccinated (breakthrough cases).

 - If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.

 - It takes two weeks after receiving your second dose (or the single dose of J&J) for your immune system to reach peak efficacy.